Medically Reviewed by Aaron Horn, LMFT, MA

-Bipolar Disorder is a severe mental illness that is characterized by episodes of depression and mania and hypomania.
-These episodes vary in length depending on the type of Bipolar Disorder that a person suffers from.
+Bipolar Disorder is a mental illness that is characterized by episodes of depression and mania and hypomania.
+These episodes vary in length depending on the type of Bipolar Disorder that a person has.
 The extreme shifts in mood and energy levels can contribute to suicidal ideation or suicidal actions, whether those are passive or active.

 Types of Bipolar Disorder